QubesOS/qubes-doc/user/advanced-configuration/salt.md

         - flags:
           - proxy

-It uses the Qubes-specific `qvm.present` state, which ensures that the domain is present (if not, it creates it).
+It uses the PedOS-specific `qvm.present` state, which ensures that the domain is present (if not, it creates it).

 * The `name` flag informs Salt that the domain should be named `salt-test` (not